dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 ## Delete orphans examples

-The code below is part of a [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/Saving/Saving/CascadeDelete/) that can be downloaded an run.
+The code below is part of a [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/Saving/Saving/CascadeDelete/) that can be downloaded and run.
 The sample shows what happens for each delete behavior for both optional and required relationships when the relationship between a parent/principal and its children/dependents is severed.
 In this example, the relationship is severed by removing the dependents/children (posts) from the collection navigation property on the principal/parent (blog).
 However, the behavior is the same if the reference from dependent/child to principal/parent is instead nulled out.

 [!code-csharp[Main](../../../samples/core/Saving/Saving/CascadeDelete/Sample.cs#DeleteOrphansVariations)]